 Nothing can ruin a visitor’s experience of a national park more than a blanket of haze.
 Not only does air pollution spoil the views that people travel hundreds or even thousands of miles to see, it also disrupts the natural environments that national parks and monuments were designed to preserve, while causing and contributing to a host of health problems for humans and wildlife alike.

-Since 1985, Crocker Nuclear Laboratory has played a key role in IMPROVE, a program that addresses visibility degradation issues at “Class 1 areas” throughout the United States, that is, those national parks, wilderness areas, wildlife refuges and Native American lands that have been designated by Congress as places to be afforded the highest level of air quality protection under the law.
+Since 1985, the AQRC has played a key role in IMPROVE, a program that addresses visibility degradation issues at “Class 1 areas” throughout the United States, that is, those national parks, wilderness areas, wildlife refuges and Native American lands that have been designated by Congress as places to be afforded the highest level of air quality protection under the law.

-The Crocker group also coordinates carbon and ion analyses that are conducted on the samples at other labs; validates the results; and integrates the different data streams into a unified database.
+The AQRC group also coordinates carbon and ion analyses that are conducted on the samples at other labs; validates the results; and integrates the different data streams into a unified database.

 Comprehensive IMPROVE website